bugmeathacker/100-days-of-code/log.md

 **Link to work(s):**

-### Day 3: May 15, 2020

-**Today's Progress**: BOTW Armor page.
-Worked on dynamically changing cotent in a div without reloading.

-**Thoughts:** Got the dynamic content working.
-The main armor section test is done.
-Still need create a data structure to hold all the different armors.
-Also, did some visual work.
-Added a background, some transparency, and text sizing.

-**Link to work(s):**

 ### Day 5: May 17, 2020

 **Today's Progress**: Haven't transfered over my BOTW files to my new setup yet.
 Started a layout experiment based on the hub.docker website.